 Finished your 10 days in Korea?
 Here’s where to go next…

 - Japan: The island nation of Japan might be Asia’s best overall travel destination.
 It’s not just interesting, but efficient.
 Travel here is (almost) as easy as it gets.
-Start off in Tokyo and let your heart melt as you trudge along on an epic Japan itinerary.
+Start off in Tokyo and let your heart melt as you trudge along on an epic Japan itinerary or get a little off-the-beaten path with this one-week Hokkaido itinerary.

 - China: Korea’s massive neighbour is but a short flight away.
 Fly over to Beijing, the cultural & political heart of the Chinese nation, to start a delightful China itinerary.